 Note: We are refactoring our front end to help address this issue.

 The unique repository upload token is found on the settings page of your project.
 You need write access to view this token.

-The upload token is required for all uploads, except originating from public project using Travis-CI, Circle CI, or AppVeyor CI.
+The upload token is required for all uploads, except originating from public projects using Travis-CI, Circle CI, Azure, Github Actions.

-Codecov uses GitHub/Bitbucket/GitLab API's to authorize users.
+For public repositories: Codecov uses GitHub/Bitbucket/GitLab API's to authorize users.
 No setup is necessary.
-As long as a user has read access to your project, they can view coverage details on Codecov.

 Please see Team Bot .